•

 Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 Review articles should be objective, comprehensive, and accurate accounts of the state of the art.
 Authors should be prepared to provide public access to raw data in connection with a paper and retain such data for at least two years after publication.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

-Originality, Plagiarism, and Concurrent Publication
+Originality, Plagiarism, and Malpractice

 Authors should ensure their work is entirely original and that any work and/or words of others have been appropriately acknowledged.
 Plagiarism is forbidden in all its forms and constitutes unethical publishing behavior.
 Submitting essentially the same manuscript to more than one journal concurrently constitutes unethical publishing behavior.
 Both behaviors are unacceptable and will result in an automatic rejection.